kunalxt/Smart-Merge-Conflictor/README.md

 # 🧑‍💻Smart Merge Conflictor

-A Python tool to detect and resolve Git merge conflicts intelligently.
-🔀 A smart tool to help resolve Git merge conflicts using AI.
+A Python tool to detect and resolve Git merge conflicts intelligently.🔀 A smart tool to help resolve Git merge conflicts using AI.

 ## 🚀 Features